This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 - Participate in Sessions

-I recommend to write down two to three goals for your next conference.
+I recommend writing down two to three goals for your next conference.

 Check the Schedule